The US Foreign Tax Credit – A Complete Guide for Expats

 Can expats claim the Foreign Tax Credit on corporate income?

 Americans who pay foreign corporation taxes however may also claim US tax credits to reduce their US corporation tax bill.
-Instead of using IRS Form 1116 though, expats should file IRS Form 1118 to claim corporate US foreign tax credits.
+Instead of using IRS Form 1116 though, expats should file IRS Form 1118 to claim US foreign corporation tax credits.

 New French ruling